HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Discussion

 This is the first demonstration of using a radio spectral transition to measure the redshift of an FRB host galaxy.
 Currently, one limitation arises from the diminishing intensity of the \HI\ 21-cm transition with redshift, where only the most \HI\ massive galaxies would be visible with even a full night of observation with MeerKAT above $z > 0.23$.
 RFI limits \HI\ studies between $0.09 < z < 0.23$.
 While OH megamaser emission seen through the 1665--1667~MHz doublet spans a different redshift space not affected by RFI (e.g. RFI affects the $0.27 < z < 0.44$ redshift space for this transition), such detections are less plentiful compared to \HI\ as they are typically only associated with starburst galaxies.
 Little more than 100 OH megamasers exist in the current literature, although the advent of SKA pathfinders are poised to improve on this space \citep{Roberts2021}.

 \HI\ searches in absorption avoid the issue of a fall-off in intensity of the transition with redshift seen for emission-line searches, but would require either the FRB host to be a sufficiently bright radio galaxy to enable such a search, or a search within the FRB signal itself.
 The latter is particularly interesting as it would yield information on both the cold neutral hydrogen and the hot ionised gas within the FRB sightline \cite[see][]{Fender2015}.
-No \HI\ absorption was seen from a preliminary analysis of the FRB\,20230718A burst profile.
+No \HI\ absorption was seen from a preliminary analysis of the FRB\,20230718A burst profile, although we note the measured S/N of 22.9 of the FRB burst meant we were not sensitive to the column density of \HI\ we detected here, when assuming a spin temperature of 100~K and high optical depth.
+Such a detection of \HI\ absorption in an FRB signal would only be possible in the brightest FRBs and require they be detected in the L-band.
+A stack of many ($\sim$100) FRB signals at low Galactic latitudes may provide an avenue for an \HI\ absorption detection\footnote{See poster by Om Gupta at FRB2023: \url{https://drive.google.com/file/d/13VdW-5XmHbVCRqf6LQsGKRq1ANaA_RgT/view}}.
+However, this stacking approach requires knowing the FRB redshift and so cannot be used to measure the redshifts of individual FRBs.

+We briefly consider the possibility of the observed \HI\ emission aligning with the FRB sky localisation by chance rather than being truly associated with the FRB host galaxy, had we not obtained a more recent optical spectroscopic measurement.
+For this, we take the number of \HI\ sources from the ALFALFA survey (31,502), conducted over 7,000 square degrees of sky, to arrive at a source density of $\sim$4.5 per square degree up to $z \sim 0.06$.
+While the \HI\ mass sensitivity, and the expected corresponding size of \HI\ in each galaxy ALFALFA is sensitive to, varies as a function of distance; and the presence (or absence) of any large-scale structure will greatly vary the expected number of \HI\ sources, we expect 0.00125 \HI\ sources in any square arcminute of sky based on ALFALFA.
+Therefore we consider the chance of detecting \HI\ from a separate galaxy to the FRB host to be negligible.
+We searched up to $z_{\rm HI} \sim 0.09$.